paketo-buildpacks/rfcs/text/dependencies/rfcs/0000-dependency-management-phase-one.md

 `URI`, `SHA256`, `ReleaseDate`, `DeprecationDate`, `stacks`, `purl`, `licenses` and `CPE`.

+#### Separating OS Variants and Supporting Multiple Stacks
+An additional metaadata field named `target` will be added, which will be the generic name for a dependency variant needed to run on a certain stack or OS.
+The metadata generation portion of the code should also be smart enough to spit out multiple sets of metadata per version if there are multiple variants of a version for different OS distributions.

+The `target` will be used to tell subsequent parts of the dependency management process that multiple variants of each dependency are needed.
+Each different `target` group will have a different set of compatible stacks in the metadata.

+For example, if a dependency needs separate variants for running on Ubuntu Bionic versus Ubuntu Jammy Jellyfish, and the buildpack supports both related stacks, then for each new dependency version discovered during version retrieval, two sets of metadata will be returned.
+In this example, one entry will be for Bionic, with the `target` field set to something like `bionic`, with the compatible stacks being `io.buildpacks.stacks.bionic`.
+The other entry will be for Jammy, with the `target` set to something like `jammy`, and the compatible stack being `io.buildpacks.stacks.jammy`.

 #### Caveat: Compiled Dependencies
 In the case that the dependencies need to be compiled or processed, the metadata generation code should omit the `URI` and the `SHA256` from the